Orpheus Omega: Wear Your Sins (2019)

-After signing to EVP Recordings in December 2018, their forth studio album, entitled Wear Your Sins was released on March 29, 2019, produced by Mark Lewis.
+After signing to EVP Recordings in December 2018, their fourth studio album, entitled Wear Your Sins, was released on March 29, 2019, produced by Mark Lewis.
 Lewis has previously worked with international acts such as Unearth, Trivium and The Black Dahlia Murder.

 Wear Your Sins has received positive reviews and the band announced show in Japan and Australia with Omnium Gatherum and Scar Symmetry in support of the new album.
 These shows being the first time that Orpheus Omega had played in Japan, after the Australian tour, Nathan Mesiti parted ways with Orpheus Omega.

 Emberglow

 On 31 May 2024, the band announced their new album, Emberglow, would be released on 26 July.